k-zrsn/word_guessing_game/README.md

-A guessing game where users have to guess the letters of a word that has randomly been chosen from a word bank and figure out the secret word.
+A guessing game where users have to guess the letters of a word and figure out what it is.

 The word bank's theme is UNIVERSITY OF MARYLAND BUILDINGS